trafi/TextStyling/README.md

 ```
 In the Interface Builder set `Text Style` to match your style's name.

-To see style changes right in the Interface Builder use `Designable` [UI elements classes](/TextStyle/Source/UIDesignable.swift). (i.e. `UILabelDesignable`).
-You should download and add them to your project manually.
+To see style changes right in the Interface Builder use `Designable` [UI elements classes](/TextStyleDesignables.swift). (i.e. `UILabelDesignable`).
+You should and add them to your project manually.

 # Installation
 Using [Carthage](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).
 Add the following line to your Cartfile: